jenningsloy318/hana_exporter/readme.md

 ```

 then you package can be found in `./build`

+# Roadmap

+also need to implement following metrics:
+- metrics about user, user count, expired user, be expiring user, locked user
+- implement more metrics that configured in the hana studio

 # Parameter Explanation

  - --collect.sys_m_service_statistics, the metric hana_sys_m_service_statistics_status value and status mapping as following table: